– the original German version of these statutes was certified by Notary Professor Alexander Freys on 16 April 2019 –

 (2) The organization is politically independent and non-partisan.
 It pursues exclusively and directly charitable purposes in the sense of the section “tax-privileged purposes” of the German Fiscal Code (Abgabenordnung).

 (3) The purpose of the organization is

-a) the promotion of science and research;
+a) the promotion of scholarship and research;

 b) the promotion of education, especially political education, including support for students; and

 c) the general promotion of democratic governance within the scope of the German Fiscal Code.

 (4) The purpose of these Statutes shall be achieved in particular through the following activities:

 a) the development and operation of an online magazine for the exchange and discussion of findings and analyses from the political and social sciences.
 This includes the observation of the German, European, and global research landscape and the objective and neutral provision of scholarly information and expert statements in all common technical and media formats (including text, tables, graphics, images, sound, and video).
 In order to further interdisciplinary collaboration, contributions from all (sub-)disciplines of political and social sciences should be made available for discussion.
 The online magazine deals with fundamental political, social, economic, cultural, ecological, and historical topics that are relevant to scholars, practitioners, and the public.
 It also analyzes current events, provides background information, and contributes to public debates.
 The online magazine adheres to the principle of impartiality.
 It acknowledges the diversity of political, social, and scholarly positions that are possible in a free and democratic society and discusses them in a factual manner in order to promote political education and to strengthen our democratic political culture;